 So many of us have been personally touched by breast cancer and we understand the hardships associated with it.
 Many women in our area face this challenge each and every day and do not have adequate resources for early detection or treatment.
 In fact, Washington, DC has the highest mortality rate for breast cancer in the country.
 Effective education and early detection will help reduce breast cancer mortality in our area.

 100 percent of the funds raised at these events will help make a difference in the lives of so many women in our region.
-Breast Care of Washington DC, CBCC, Mercy and Arlington do not stop with breast health.
+The Arlington Free Clinic, Breast Care of Washington DC, Mary's Center and Mercy Health Clinic do not stop with breast health.
 Once a woman comes to their centers, they address the whole person by responding to additional health problems these women face.
 Partnering with over 20 community and government organizations, the organizations connect with these women and establish a relationship to help with a multitude of needs: food and nutrition services, shelter for the homeless population and counseling for emotional concerns and other health services.

 11:00 am workout at EQUINOX

 12:00 pm luncheon